 If you’re trying to woo a superstar candidate, consider sending recruiting swag like a customized premium notebook or a spiral-bound notebook.
 Chances are, it’s an item they’ll appreciate.
 According to 4imprint’s 2019 Recruiting Trends survey, HR pros named journals and notebooks the number two most popular recruitment promotional item.

 Roll out the welcome mat

 Little things can make a big difference when creating a welcoming interview experience.
 Make sure someone is available to greet candidates upon arrival.
 The greeter should engage in small talk and offer the candidate something to drink.
 Why not go the extra mile and offer them a beverage in a branded water bottle?
-Drinkware is another one of the go-to recruitment promotional items for HR pros.
+Drinkware can be another one of the go-to recruitment promotional items for HR pros.

 Nail the interview